Mercury13/unicodia/develop.md

 1. logic gate Or
    * You may make idiom LOGIC GATE.
 Or may add two exceptions
 1. musical symbol With fingernails
-   * Our rules misfire here (WITH is a preposition rather than a conjunction), a clear exception!
+   * Our rules misfire here (WITH is a preposition for instrumental case rather than a conjunction), a clear exception!

 # If you want to rebuild GlyphWiki font
 (This section is being written)